Useful Links

 • The nature of their intended research and a draft projected timeline with indicated outputs of research (which can be subject to change)

-Should you wish to start the application process for this programme(s), please submit your UCAS Conservatoires application first.
 When you apply through UCAS Conservatoires, please use Conservatoire Code T75.
-The Programme Code is 704F (MA/MFA Dance Performance).
+The Programme Code is 704F for MFA (two years) and 705F for MA Dance Performance (one year).

 MSc and MFA Dance Science

-Initial application via UCAS Conservatoires.
 Applicants are expected to have practical dance experience (in any dance style) and the UCAS Conservatoires application should evidence this.
-In addition, your UCAS Conservatoires application should include a brief commentary on your motivations to study Dance Science with reference to any particular areas you are currently interested in and your future goals.
+In addition, your application should include a brief commentary on your motivations to study Dance Science with reference to any particular areas you are currently interested in and your future goals.

 In addition, you will be asked to submit a Comprehensive Personal Statement which consists of two parts.